Prevention of knee osteoarthritis and hip osteoarthritis - what can be done?

 You can do a lot for your knees and hips.

-With regular exercise, strong muscles, a joint-friendly everyday life and realistic expectations, pain, limitations and often also operations can be
+With regular movement, strong muscles, a joint‑friendly everyday life and realistic expectations, pain, limitations and often also surgeries

-Prevention does not mean renunciation – but preserving mobility.
+Prevention does not mean sacrifice – but preserving freedom of movement.

-Osteoarthritis prevention is not a medical specialty – it's
+Osteoarthritis prevention is not a medical specialty topic – it is Everyday life, posture and long‑term self‑care.

 Knee and hip osteoarthritis are among the most common causes of pain, movement restrictions and loss of quality of life.
 For a long time, osteoarthritis was considered an unavoidable age-related condition, but modern medical findings clearly show that the course of the disease can be influenced to a large extent by lifestyle.
 Prevention of knee and hip osteoarthritis therefore does not mean sparing joints or avoiding exercise, but using them in a targeted, regular and meaningful way.
 The key is the interaction between movement, muscle strength, load control, nutrition and a joint-friendly everyday life.
 Osteoarthritis usually develops over many years due to recurring incorrect stress, muscle loss, overweight or lack of exercise, often long before the first pain occurs.
 Prevention starts here.